If you want to build a Lamborghini, you follow detailed engineering plans. You don’t rely on memory or luck.

 - Recent news

 Better Content Briefs.
 Faster.

-Generate effective content briefs within 10 minutes with thruuu’s powerful Content Brief Builder.
+Generate effective content briefs within 10 minutes with thruuu’s powerful Content Brief Generator.

 SEO Title and Description

 Your content brief should also include the title and meta description for each of the listings on Google page one.

 This acts as guardrails for the writer, so that they understand the type of content that Google is looking for.